agustinparrotta/design-patterns/README.md

 Is the object-oriented version of if … elif … elif … else and make us capable to rearrange the condition-action blocks dynamically at the run-time.
 It allows us to pass the requests along the chain of handlers.
 The processing is simple, whenever any handler received the request it has two choices either to process it or pass it to the next handler in the chain.
 This pattern aims to decouple the senders of a request from its receivers by allowing the request to move through chained receivers until it is handled.

+Notes:

+- It’s mostly relevant when your code operates with chains of objects, such as filters, event chains, etc.

+Importance: 3

 ### 3.2.
 Command